 Ushery was also noted for his work on the street.
-His high profile reports include extensive, in-depth coverage of the shooting death of Amadou Diallo and the September 11th terrorist attacks.
-Ushery also reported extensively outside the tri-state area as well as abroad.
+His reports include extensive, in-depth coverage of the shooting death of Amadou Diallo and the September 11 terrorist attacks.
+Ushery has reported extensively outside the tri-state area as well as abroad.
 He was sent to Houston for the space shuttle disaster, to Los Angeles for the O.J.
 Simpson trial, and to Utah to cover the disappearance of Elizabeth Smart.
-He traveled on multiple occasions to Haiti for a serious of reports on the island’s political and economic unrest, to Africa and Toronto for Pope John Paul II’s visits to those countries, and to South Africa to cover the United Nation’s conference on racism.
+He traveled on multiple occasions to Haiti for a serious of reports on the island’s political and economic unrest; to Africa and Toronto for Pope John Paul II’s visits to those countries, and to South Africa to cover the United Nation’s conference on racism.

 Prior to joining WABC, Ushery was the lead evening reporter for WFSB-TV in Hartford, Conn.
 He also reported for the Hartford Courant and the Los Angeles Times.
 When he was 11, Ushery was selected from a Connecticut-wide search to host the local edition of “Kidsworld,” a nationally syndicated television show.
 He hosted Kidsworld until he was 18.

 Ushery, recognized for his commitment to NBC 4 New York's viewing audience, is a sought after emcee and keynote speaker who participates in school and nonprofit events that raise funds for programs and services that benefit the community.